-Prerequisite: English 9 Eligibility: 10-12 1 quarter, 1 credit Counts as an English elective for all diploma types
+Prerequisite: English 9 Eligibility: 10-12

 This course provides instruction in the derivation of English words and word families, primarily from their Latin and Greek roots.
 Students build a strong vocabulary by the intensive study of words, their usage, and their connotative and denotative meanings.
 Vocabulary study is helpful in preparing students to perform well on tests such as the SAT and ACT.
 Students also develop skills to help identify the meanings of unfamiliar words in future reading.
 By studying roots, words, prefixes, and suffixes, students learn to dissect and define unfamiliar vocabulary.
 Study also includes the use of context clues in text.
 Students will conduct research and apply their vocabulary study to several written pieces, including essays, reflections, research papers, and multimedia presentations.